 Maia Svadlenak-Gardiner

 Maia is a passionate advocate in the health and wellness space, channeling her roots in holistic practices and traditional Māori perspectives to guide her.
-On her platform “Wellbeing With Maia”, she shares her expertise and insights to help others reframe their mindset around sustainable habits for mental, physical, and spiritual health.
+On her platform “Wellbeing with Maia”, she shares her expertise and insights to help others reframe their mindset around sustainable habits for mental, physical, and spiritual health.
 Her commitment to supporting others goes beyond the wellness field, as demonstrated by her work with the “Girls That Invest” podcast, where she has helped lead important conversations around financial literacy, money management, and investing for female audiences.
 This is Maia’s story.

 What is your favourite thing about yourself?